msdale/work-day-scheduler/README.md

 - Add in a new storage key/value where...
 - Key is testHour (get the camel casing right) and...
-  Value is <some integer from 0 - 23...represents hours of the day>
+  Value is <some integer from 0 - 23...represents hours of the day>.
-- The testHour may already be preset (it was set to 14; that is 2PM, for the image above)
+- The testHour may already be preset (it was set to 14; that is 2PM, for the image above).
 - Setting testHour will allow you to test the background color (past=grey, present=red, future=green).
-- NOTE: A value less than 9 will show up on the Work Day Scheduler as all green events (future) And a value more than 17 will show up on the Work Day Scheduler as all grey events (past)
+- NOTE: A value less than 9 for testHour will show up on the Work Day Scheduler as all green events (future).
+      And a value more than 17 will show up on the Work Day Scheduler as all grey events (past).